YarosMallorca/DJI-Mapper/README.md

 4. Select the camera you're using from the presets, or create a custom one.
 5. On the Info tab, you can see general info about the mission.
 6. On the Export tab, click the button to export the mission to a file.
-7. Load the mission on your drone and start the mission. ([detailed details here](https://mavicpilots.com/threads/waypoints-how-to-back-up-export-import.135283/))
+7. Load the mission on your drone and start the mission. (detailed instructions can be found by clicking three dots on the top and going to "Help loading mission" page)

 _Note: Do not modify or save the mission from inside DJI Fly, because it doesn't support straight curves, and will break the mission._